 We advance the field, improve safety, and further define surgical indications of endoscopic skull base neurosurgery through our fellowship.
 Investigative efforts are distributed through peer-reviewed publications for the benefit of neurosurgeons worldwide.
 Participants are expected to devote a minimum of three months to the program and will receive a stipend based on their level of training.

-The fellowship centers around transnasal approaches to skull base surgery, under the supervision of Dr. Theodore Schwartz, neurological surgery professor, neuro-oncology co-director and director of the Center for Epilepsy and Pituitary Surgery.
+The fellowship centers around minimally invasive approaches to skull base surgery, including endonasal, supraorbital and transorbital, under the supervision of Dr. Theodore Schwartz, David and Ursel Barnes Professor of Minimally Invasive Neurosurgery, Director of Anterior Skull Base and Pituitary Surgery, Co-Director of Surgical Neuro-Oncology, and Director of Epilepsy Surgery.
 For more information about the fellowship, contact Dr. Schwartz: (212) 746-5620.